-- Mark stations with a permanent post/flag that is easy to locate. - Give a unique name or ID code - Establish additional permanent markers, where necessary, to assist with distance estimation: - o Barrels or large flags places 500 m along the shoreline - o Floats in the centre of the pond at 500 m intervals from the observer
+- Mark stations with a permanent post/flag that is easy to locate.
+Flag will help in wind measurement on Beauford Scale. - Give a unique name or ID code - Establish additional permanent markers, where necessary, to assist with distance estimation: - Barrels or large flags places 500 m along the shoreline - Floats in the centre of the pond at 500 m intervals from the observer

 Table 5.2 - Survey station locations.
 Number of survey stations should be proportional to pond size and risk.
-For this first year of systematic monitoring the number of survey stations based on pond size will be as follows:
+For this second year of systematic monitoring the number of survey stations based on pond size will emulate 2011 criteria as follows:

-Pond Size # of stations Criteria for station locations $< 1.5 \text{ km}^2$ 1 Best location for viewing entire surface area $1.5 \text{ km}^2 - 5 \text{ km}^2$ 2 Placed on opposite ends of the pond (e.g., north and south ends) $5 \text{ km}^2 - 10 \text{ km}^2$ 3 Divide the perimeter into thirds and place one station in each ensuring they are at least 2 km apart 10 km 2 4 Divide the perimeter into quarters and place one station in each ensuring they are at least 2 km apart
+Pond Size # of stations Criteria for station locations $< 1.5 \text{ km}^2$ 1 Best location for viewing entire surface area $1.5 \text{ km}^2 \text{ - } 5 \text{ km}^2$ 2 Placed on opposite ends of the pond (e.g., north and south ends) 5 km^2 - 10 km^2 3 Divide the perimeter into thirds and place one station in each ensuring they are at least 2 km apart 10 km 2 4 Divide the perimeter into quarters and place one station in each ensuring they are at least 2 km apart